SpecialSpicy/Password-Generator/README.md

 # Password-Generator-1.0
-A Simple Password Generator from the Console and also as an exe
+Just a simple Password Generator.
+More to follow in the future (GUI, etc.)